 Let’s look at an example of a rather complicated translation of a proverb, noting how 正月十五贴门神—晚了半月 (Zhēngyuè shíwǔ tiē ménshén—wǎnle bànyuè) can be translated.

-2. Substitution: with a different proverb: In English, it could be translated as “it’s like shutting the door after the horse had bolted”.
+2. Substitution: with a different proverb in English, it could be translated as “it’s like shutting the door after the horse had bolted”.

-4. Explanatory translation: it’s too late, like hanging images of the guardian divinities so as to protect the house during the coming year on the fifteenth day of the lunar month instead of on New Year’s.
+4. Explanatory translation: it’s too late, like hanging images of the guardian deities so as to protect the house during the coming year on the fifteenth day of the lunar month instead of on New Year’s.

 5. Loose translation: it’s too late now.

-Each option has its own consequences; substitution maintains the characteristic of “metaphoric language”, finding a functional equivalent of the Chinese expression; while changing the metaphorical image causes a detachment from what the author has written, which in the case of translating a literary text might not be a good choice, while in other cases (for example, in a tourist guide or a non-attributed text), it might not be a problem.
+Each option has its own consequences; substitution maintains the characteristic of “metaphoric language”, finding a functional equivalent of the Chinese expression; while changing the metaphorical image causes a detachment from what the author has written, which in the case of translating a literary text might not be a good choice, while in other cases (for example, in a tourist guide or a non-literary text), it might not be a problem.

 A loose translation cuts out the metaphoric element and simply explains the meaning; it could be a good choice in non-literary texts where the imagery used isn’t important, but only what is meant to be communicated.

-Obviously the text to be translated determines the option of how best to translate it: in a novel we would give preference to the author’s style, letting the Chinese culture shine through rather than “adapting” the text too much; for a travel guide, we could instead opt for the functional equivalent and simply say things as we would say in English.
+Obviously the text to be translated determines the option of how it’s best to translate it: in a novel we would give preference to the author’s style, letting the Chinese culture shine through rather than “adapting” the text too much; for a travel guide, we could instead opt for the functional equivalent and simply say things as we would say them in English.

 A word of caution